Eldad Cicero Camp: Civic improvements

 During the late 19th and early 20th centuries, Camp advocated numerous civic and infrastructural improvements.
-He was vice president of the National Rivers and Harbors Congress in 1910, and persistently sought better shipping facilities and lower freight rates on the Tennessee River.
-While he was focused primarily on his business interests, he remained active in the Tennessee Bar Association, and continuously pushed for stricter bar admission requirements.
+He was vice president of the National Rivers and Harbors Congress in 1910 and persistently sought better shipping facilities and lower freight rates on the Tennessee River.
+While he was focused primarily on his business interests, he remained active in the Tennessee Bar Association and continuously pushed for stricter bar admission requirements.

 In 1895, Camp helped establish the Knoxville's Florence Crittenton Home, which helped unwed mothers find gainful employment.
 Around the same time, he established Camp's Home for Friendless Women, which cared for destitute elderly women.

+Death

+Camp died in Knoxville on November 21, 1920, and was buried at Old Gray Cemetery.